aphiria/aphiria/README.md

 * It supports things that other route matching libraries do not support, like:
     * Binding framework-agnostic middleware
     * Binding both controller methods and closures to the route action
-    * The ability to enforce rules on route variables, and with the ability to add your own customized route variable rules
+    * The ability to enforce rules on route variables
+    * The ability to add your own customized route variable rules
 * You can match on header values, which makes versioning your routes a cinch
 * Its fluent syntax keeps you from having to memorize how to set up config arrays
 * It is built to support the latest PHP 7.1 features